Ebubechukwucyber/FactorX/README.md

 On-chain invoices exist.
 The credit file does not.

-Amaka’s studio is paid from a foreign client wallet.
+George’s studio is paid from a foreign client wallet.
 The receipt is public.
-A bank still asks for six months of statements she does not have.
-A DeFi score watches her bags, not her counterparties.
+A bank still asks for six months of statements he does not have.
+A DeFi score watches his bags, not his counterparties.

 I refused to build “another on-chain FICO that increments when any wallet sends you dust.”